Pen & Paper Sports Games

 Add both roll adjustments to par for the hole.
 That's your final score.
 Write it on the card and move to the next hole.

-Work through all your holes, tallying strokes as you go.
+Work through all 18 holes, tallying strokes as you go.
 Lowest total score wins — but don't sweat a big number.
-This plays like a real weekend round: bogeys are the norm, birdies are a treat, and breaking 100 is worth bragging about.
+Breaking 100 is worth bragging about.
+Breaking 90 and we want to hear from you.

 Each game is purpose-built around real data and real places.
-Grid Hockey uses real goaltending stats — Winnipeg's elite .920 save percentage means fewer red squares.
+Grid Racing maps real circuits — Monza's long straights play nothing like Monaco's hairpins.
 Grid Derby maps real ballparks — Colorado plays nothing like Los Angeles.
-Grid Golf puts real hole layouts on a card.
+Grid Golf puts real hole layouts on a page, then lets you catastrophically get a Double Bogey in the privacy of your own imagination.